92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 Restart your VPN VM.

+Note: Sometimes it may be needed later to convert rule no. 0 to allow another IP address then remove that rule and add by following-

+    qvm-firewall VPNVM add --before [last_drop_rule_#] action=accept dst4=y.y.y.y proto=tcp dstports=443

 Disclaimer: In my opinion no harm is done to any party.
 If anyone feel offended by any mean put a comment, I will be happy to help.